 With music and lyrics by Maury Yeston and a book by Peter Stone (Woman of the Year and 1776), the pair have collectively won an Academy Award, an Emmy Award, an Olivier Award and three Tony awards.
 The original Broadway production of Titanic The Musical won five Tony Awards including Best Musical, Best Score and Best Book.
-This brilliant new production direct from London won sweeping critical acclaim across the board.
+This stunning production celebrates the 10th anniversary of its London premiere where it won sweeping critical acclaim across the board.

 Book your tickets today for this incredible experience.

 When the show was first conceived, what was it about the Titanic story you felt would lend itself well to a musical?